Darkwing42/emitter.py/README.md

 Trying to insert a listener that is already existing only updates its credit.
 Its original position is kept.

-In this example, `listener2` will still be called secondly, but its credit is updated from -1 (infinity) to 12.
+In this example, the `listener2` credit is updated from -1 (infinity) to 12.
+But the listener will still be called secondly.

 ```python
 emitter.on("click", listener1)